abelzis/AMP-Matrix-Multiply/README.md

 # How to use
 Honestly, too difficult for me to showcase the steps.
 Here's a YouTube tutorial, if interested: https://www.youtube.com/watch?v=9-bc4XbMZZ0

-(Could provide you the full solution to Visual Studio, but not going to.)

 **EASY WAY TO TEST** Download .exe and .dll files, launch.
 Press d to multiply matrixes.
 Check task manager for GPU performance.